BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 (*This package is in pre-release.
 Note that in preparation for release the stock Firebird libraries have been copied to their respective Release output folders and the Release configuration has all Firebird library builds disabled.*)

-The BlackbirdSQL DDEX 2.0 .NET Data Provider tool, `BlackbirdSql.VisualStudio.Ddex`, implements all the core DDEX 2.0 interfaces prevalent in the SqlServer DDEX provider, but currently excludes DDL functionality.
+The BlackbirdSQL DDEX 2.0 .NET Data Provider tool, `BlackbirdSql.VisualStudio.Ddex`, implements all the core DDEX 2.0 interfaces prevalent in the SqlServer DDEX provider and more, but currently excludes DDL functionality.

 *If you're noticing a degradation in performance in the IDE after installing an extension then it's advantages are lost, so the first tenet of this package is `small footprint, low overhead`.*
 See [Extended Description](#extended-description) below.